 (unsplash.com)

-Memes are cultural shorthand that evolves with the users like other forms of communication.
 Nobody can claim to understand or know all memes that exist as they are numerous and personal to people that create and share them.
-However, there are common elements that can help understand them.

 What Makes Memes?

-Although memes seem challenging to understand, the chances are that you come across at least one that makes sense.
 Whether you partake in the ‘keep calm’ mug on the desk at work, ice bucket challenge, or have used words like ‘winning’ or ‘fail’ ironically or not, you have then participated in memes.
-You know about it by word of mouth, understand it, change its context and appropriate it to your usages.
+You know about it by word of mouth, understand it, change its context, and appropriate it to your usages.

 While you can’t find a nail-done meme outright definition, the term is commonly associated with a video or image that portrays an idea or concept usually spread through forums, social media, news sites, or instant messaging apps.
-The videos and images that convey such messages are typically altered and built upon, resulting in the revolution of original ideas into something entirely new.

 The context significantly impacts a meme’s meaning and relevance to a recipient.
 They impart more information than simple text.
-Like emojis conveying an emotion or complex mood ideas, a meme imparts a state of mind, complex idea, or shred understanding quicker than when you type and read written explanations of concepts.
+Like emojis conveying an emotion or complex mood ideas, a meme imparts a state of mind, or complex idea, or shreds understanding quicker than when you type and read written explanations of concepts.

-What Are the Most Popular Memes of 2021?
+Meme Marketing: Most Popular Memes of 2021?

 Shocked Oprah

-The master interviewer’s reactions to Prince Harry and Meghan Markle’s struggles in the royal family apply to us commoners.
+The master interviewer’s reactions to Prince Harry and Meghan Markle’s struggles in the royal family apply to us, commoners.

 when you leave things for tomorrow and tomorrow arrives pic.twitter.com/hSmglFZOz4